legendarycode3/Mastering-JavaScript-Course/README.md

 2. JSON.stringify() : </br>
 - Purpose: Converts a “javascript object” or array  into a “JSON formatted string”. </br>
 - Inputs: A “JavaScript object” or “array”. </br>
+- Outputs: A “JSON string” representation  of the input. </br>
 - Common UseCases : </br>